wanderingmind12/DPBH/README.md

 ## Installation Process
-1. Download Zip file and extraxt the js file present in DPBH folder then extract in some directory.
+1. Download Zip file and extract the js file present in DPBH folder then extract in some directory.
-2. Now open your browser and open manage extension in brower.
+2. Now open your browser and open manage extension in browser.
 3. Enable developer mode.
 4. Click on load unpacked.
 5. Locate the directory in which folder is extracted.